 Tracking and insurance

-Most carriers provide shipment tracking, so you and your customers can easily see up-to-date shipment statuses.
+Most international shipping companies provide shipment tracking, so you and your customers can easily see up-to-date shipment statuses.
+You can also add ePacket tracking to give customers end-to-end tracking options and a searchable tracking number.

-If you’re worried about a package becoming lost or damaged, insuring your shipments is the way to go.
+If you’re worried about a shipment becoming lost or damaged, insuring your parcel against failed delivery is the way to go.

-Insurance is offered by most global express carriers and if it isn't automatically included in the cost of shipping, it's relatively affordable and straightforward to add.
+Insurance is offered by just about every global express shipper.
+If it isn’t automatically included in the cost of shipping, it’s relatively affordable and straightforward to add.

-When using postal carriers like USPS or Canada Post, several shipping services are available that include insurance in the price of shipping.
-You can use specific classes of shipment, like Priority Mail and Priority Mail Express for USPS or Priority or Xpresspost for Canada Post, to get automatic coverage.
+When using postal carriers like USPS or Canada Post, some international shipping services include insurance in the price of shipping.
+You can use mail classes like Priority Mail International and Priority Mail Express International for USPS or Priority Worldwide, Xpresspost-USA, or Xpresspost-International for Canada Post, to get automatic coverage.
 You can always pay for coverage using a different shipping service—usually a few dollars per $100 USD of declared value.

-Whatever you choose, consider adding insurance to any package over $200 being shipped to another country.
+Whatever you choose, consider adding insurance to any parcel over $200 being shipped to another country.
 Doing so will add some peace of mind to both you and your customer.

 What to charge for international shipping

-Let’s walk through the four highlighted cells above.
+There are four key components for determining the costs of international delivery.
 All four contribute to how effectively you’ll ship around the world.

 In general, it’s best to keep your packaging sturdy but simple.
-No one wants to deal with three boxes of varying sizes when getting a single product from your business.
+No recipient wants to deal with three boxes of varying sizes when getting a single product from your business.

 Working the cost of packaging into your total product cost should be pretty straightforward.
-Depending on the size and quality, most packaging should cost somewhere around $1.00 - $5.00 each.
+Depending on the size and quality, most packaging should cost somewhere around $1 to $5 each.

 Cost of shipping